 God created the human person, male and female, in his image and likeness, as the crown of creation.
 Every one of us is a gift, with the inviolable dignity of a person.
-"I praise you, because I am wonderfully made; wonderful are your works!"
-(Ps 139:14).
+"I thank you who wonderfully made me; / how wonderful are your works" (Ps 139:14).

 Only in Jesus Christ, true God and true man, is the mystery and identity of the human person fully revealed.
-"Christ . . . fully reveals man to [man] himself and makes his supreme calling clear."3 In Christ, we recognize that every person is created to be a child of God, a son or daughter in the Son (see Rom 8:14-17).
+"Christ ... fully reveals man to [man] himself and makes his supreme calling clear."3 In Christ, we recognize that every person is created to be a child of God, a son or daughter in the Son (see Rom 8:14-17).
 We are each beloved by God our Father.
 This is the Good News!